neal-p/neal-p/README.md

 Hi, I’m Patrick Neal
-- I’m a chemistry student at Norhteastner University working in the Lopez Lab
+- I’m a chemistry student at Northeastern University working in the Lopez Lab

 - I found computational chemistry in my first year of undergrad, and have really loved it